Skip to main content

 About AI summaries.

-Imply Lumi Enterprise is a deployment of Lumi that lives in your AWS environment, keeping your data within your infrastructure.
-If you have strict data sovereignty, security, and compliance requirements, Lumi Enterprise may be a better fit than the Imply-hosted Lumi Cloud.
+Imply Lumi Enterprise is a deployment of Lumi that runs in your AWS environment, keeping your data within your own infrastructure.
+Lumi Enterprise is well-suited for organizations that have strict data sovereignty, security, and compliance requirements.

-Lumi uses Imply’s distribution of Druid to power its services and MSK to stream event data from various sources.
+Lumi uses the Imply distribution of Druid to power its services and MSK to stream event data from various sources.

 Lumi infrastructure

-The following table provides a basic overview of Lumi nodes you deploy:
+The following table provides a basic overview of nodes that Lumi deploys:

 NodeDescription